ytopt-team/ytopt/ytopt-libe/uqgrid/readme.md

-# This package ytopt-libe-uqgrid requires UQGrid from https://github.com/dmaldona/uqgrid.
+#This package leverages and tailors ytopt-libe to generate power grid scenarios then do TSI analysis in parallel.

-It leverages and tailors ytopt-libe to generate power grid scenarios then do TSI analysis in parallel.
+ This ytopt-libe-uqgrid requires UQGrid from https://github.com/dmaldona/uqgrid.

 * On LLNL Dane: